 What Can I Do with Corrosion Rate Values?

-Generally, as an inspector, the more analysis techniques at your disposal the better.
+Generally, as an inspector, the more analysis and online concrete monitoring techniques at your disposal the better.
 Other techniques such as half-cell potential and concrete resistivity are often used in conjunction with corrosion rate measurements.
 The higher frequency of testing (within reason) the better.
 Performing measurements over time is critical when understanding the state of the structure and estimating its remaining service-life.

 Humidity and temperature will affect the corrosion rate results.
 Dryer and warmer months are going to slow down corrosion activity, where seasons of heavy rain are more conducive for corrosion activity, as seen in Figure 5.
 Based on the factors that can impact corrosion rate values, the increase in corrosion rate over time will not always be linear.
 Figure 5 shows how corrosion activity can change at different time in the year.